The Best UK Specialty Coffee Roasters in 2024

 On appearances, James Gourmet may not seem as slick in their presentation as some of the others on offer here, but don’t let that fool you.

-James Gourmet is a very well-respected coffee roaster that you can find in some of the UK’s best cafes, including the iconic Prufrock in London.
+You can find James Gourmet, a highly respected coffee roaster, in some of the UK’s best cafes, including the iconic Prufrock in London.

 The prices are extremely approachable, and they only offer specialty coffee as standard.
 Add to this that the company is investing in recyclable packaging and also using Europe’s first eco roaster, and you can’t go wrong.